 It varies.
 The optional essay is primarily offered to give applicants a place to tell the Admissions Committee pertinent information that has not been addressed in the other areas of the application.
 For example, if there are gaps in your resume, the optional essay could be used to explain them.
 However, it is important to note that the application review is holistic and that all components of your application will be reviewed when making an admissions decision.

 We are looking for individuals with strong leadership skills and potential for success.
 We gauge this by looking at previous and current activities.
-Please include all extracurricular, leadership, and volunteer work on your resume.
+In addition, please include all extracurricular, leadership, and volunteer work on your resume as well.

 We do not require work experience prior to entering the MM program.
 Rather, the MM program is designed for nonbusiness majors who are graduating this year or completed their undergraduate studies less than two years ago.
 Students with more than two years of professional experience post-undergrad are no longer eligible for the MM program.